The Update Framework

-To date, the list of tech companies and organizations using TUF include IBM, VMware, Digital Ocean, Microsoft, Google, Amazon, Leap, Kolide, Docker, and Cloudflare.
+To date, the list of tech companies and organizations using TUF include Foundries.io, IBM, VMware, Digital Ocean, Microsoft, Google, Amazon, Leap, Kolide, Docker, and Cloudflare.

 The technology that evolved into TUF was first developed at the University of Washington in 2009 by Justin Samuel and Justin Cappos, and its principles were first discussed in a paper Samuel and Cappos coauthored with Nick Mathewson and Roger Dingledine, researchers from The Tor Project, Inc. Since 2011, TUF has been based at New York University Tandon School of Engineering, where Cappos continues to work with a team of graduate students and programmers in the Secure Systems Lab to supervise its maturation, development and integration into production use across different communities.

 One of the more significant earlier adoptions of TUF in the open-source community was by Docker Content Trust, an implementation of the Notary project from Docker that deploys Linux containers.
 Notary, which is built on TUF, can both certify the validity of the sources of Docker images, and encrypt the contents of those images.
 Through Notary Content Trust, TUF also secures operations for Microsoft Azure.

 Since 2017, both Notary and TUF have been hosted by the Linux Foundation under the Cloud Native Computing Foundation.
 Cappos remains with the project as consensus builder.
 In December 2019, TUF was awarded “graduate” status within the organization, signifying that it has completed a series of steps needed to move the project to the highest level of maturity in the CNCF.
 These steps included completing an independent third party security audit, adopting the CNCF Code of Conduct, and explicitly defining a project governance and committer process.
 TUF became both the first security project and the first project led by an academic researcher to graduate within CNCF.